steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 + Reduced boilerplate
 + Saves interfaces for real polymorphism
-+ Simplify test code
++ Simplifies test code
 + Reduces testing concerns in production code
 + Removes need for fragile IOC containers
-+ Better abstraction design
++ Encourages better abstraction design
 + Can convert one class at a time!

 The SimpleMock pattern promotes a better design of your abstractions and simpler tests.
 The pattern also reduces boilerplate and the pollution of your production code with testing concerns.
-Bombastic?
-Read on!

 # The Normal Way